open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 > - It is the only option to correlate producer and consumer(s) in batch scenarios
 > as a span can only have a single parent.
 >
-> - It is the only option to correlate produce and consumer(s) when message
+> - It is the only option to correlate producer and consumer(s) when message
 > consumption can happen in the scope of another ambient context such as a
 > HTTP server span.